PrajaktaSathe/Javascript-projects/README.md

 6. **Hello, Name** - This is a simple and fun project.
 Go check it out!!

+7. **Countdown Timer** - A countdown timer made using HTML, CSS and JavaScript. https://prajaktasathe.github.io/Countdown-timer/ - Link to the project

 Check out the projects here - https://prajaktasathe.github.io/Javascript-projects/ !!

 If you come across any bug/glitch, you can open up an issue.